 Often overlooked in the skill set is leadership.
 Some will argue that leadership is something innate that cannot be taught.
 In fact, there are a number of business leadership habits, traits and skills that will make executives, and their organizations, better.

 Done well, effective leadership has powerful effects.
 Employees and colleagues are more apt to follow someone who inspires and in whom they believe.
 Motivated employees are more productive, driving better results for the organization.
+This is why it is so important for businesses to get help with leadership coaching

 Leaders know when to take risks, step outside of the box to forge a new path forward.
 They create a vision that others will follow.